oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ### Events

-The events log should be associated with the command which created the event.
-The association of the command with the events will enable viewing all of the events related to the specific command.
-Event logs will be created when command tasks (*TaskInfo*) are created.
+Event logs will be created when command tasks (*CommandTaskInfo*) are created.

 ### Dependencies / Related Features and Projects